For details of how to claim any of the new account offers listed below read our free bets for golf betting guide here!

 For the record, here's the breakdown of Bermudagrass PGA Tour victors in the field since 2008:

 A razor-sharp short game looks to be the prerequisite at TPC Southwind where simply hitting fairways and greens won't get the job done.
 Mastering the gnarly putting surfaces really is the key here, as is top-notch scrambling.
-Only 17 players across 2012-2016 have broken 70% Greens in Regulation at Southwind, so it's clear that making par from off the green is critical.
-Top-level Champion Bermuda putting is critical for anybody who wants to top what is sure to be an extremely tight leaderboard.
+Only 24 players across 2012-2017 have broken 70% Greens in Regulation at Southwind, so it's clear that making par from off the green is critical.
+Top-level Champion Bermudagrass putting is critical for anybody who wants to top what is sure to be an extremely tight leaderboard.
 It's worth noting that Sedgefield has featured Champion Bermudagrass greens since 2012 as did Annandale before it disappeared from the Tour schedule in 2013 if you're looking for course comparisons.
-The alternate Barbasol Championship event, played in Alabama at Robert Trent Jones Golf Trail, also features Champion Bermudagrass putting surfaces.
+Quail Hollow has featured these sort of greens since the PGA Championship last year as did the AT&T Byron Nelson's new home at Trinity Forest.
+The alternate Barbasol Championship event, played in Alabama at Robert Trent Jones Golf Trail, also features Champion.

-In 2014, Ben Crane had missed out on US Open qualification in Memphis and then proceeded to shoot blistering opening rounds of 63-65 to take total control of the tournament by Saturday morning (play was delayed by thunderstorms).
+In 2014, Ben Crane had missed out on US Open qualification in Memphis on the Monday prior to the tournament.
+He then proceeded to shoot blistering opening rounds of 63-65 to take total control of the tournament by Saturday morning (play was delayed by thunderstorms).
 His win came at a juicy 175/1.
 Prior to Crane, Harris English again came off the back of missing out on U.S. Open spot at the Monday Qualifier and grabbed his first ever PGA Tour victory at 66/1.
 Harrison Frazar in 2011 qualified for Congressional on the Monday and then arrived at TPC Southwind with little form and delivered a 275/1 victory for the bookmakers.
-However those kind of results go alongside 2008, 2010, 2012 and 2016 where Justin Leonard, Lee Westwood, Dustin Johnson and Daniel Berger could focus solely on the tournament in Memphis rather than the U.S. Open for which they were already safely qualified.
+However those kind of results go alongside 2008, 2010, 2012, 2016 and 2017 where Justin Leonard, Lee Westwood, Dustin Johnson and Daniel Berger (twice) could focus solely on the tournament in Memphis rather than the U.S. Open for which they were already safely qualified.